-New Orleans Film Society organized its inaugural South Summit on October 22, 2018, with a goal of convening just a small portion of the robust brain-trust that gathers at our flagship event, the New Orleans Film Festival.
-We endeavored to collectively envision what it means for Southern filmmaking to thrive.
+New Orleans Film Society organized its inaugural South Summit in 2018, with a goal of convening just a small portion of the robust brain-trust that gathers at our flagship event, the New Orleans Film Festival.
+Since its inception, more than 100 national, regional, and local media stakeholders have participated in the convening.

-We hope that the resulting document will be impactful for organizations who wish to better understand and resource the Southern film community–– it was created to be shared & to instigate sharing, and we look forward to your thoughts!
+We hope that the resulting documents will be impactful for organizations who wish to better understand and resource the Southern film community–– it was created to be shared & to instigate sharing, and we look forward to your thoughts!

 For a list of funds, programs, and other resources specifically designed for Southern filmmakers and addressed during the South Summit, visit: http://bit.ly/southernfilmresources

 We deeply appreciate the generosity of spirit with which our participants reflected and visioned with us as part of the South Summit.
 We look forward to continuing and deepening this conversation in partnership with other festivals and organizations, and at the New Orleans Film Festival to come.